EMBs-IEEE-AUTh/iDermaApplication/README.md

 # iDerma Application

 iDerma is a revolutionary mobile application that harnesses the power of artificial intelligence (AI) and the camera on your phone to identify a wide range of human skin diseases.
-Designed to help individuals take control of their skin health, iDerma is an innovative solution that makes it easier than ever before to identify skin conditions and take the necessary steps to treat them.
+Designed to help individuals take control of their skin health, iDerma is an innovative solution that makes it easier to identify skin conditions and take the necessary steps to treat them.
 With its advanced algorithms and deep learning capabilities, iDerma can accurately identify and diagnose a wide range of skin diseases, giving users peace of mind and the confidence to seek treatment if needed.
 Whether you're concerned about a mole, rash, or any other skin condition, iDerma is the ultimate tool for skin health management, right at your fingertips.

 ## 📷 How to scan?

-- Step 1 Press the button Ready to Scan!
-This button and Page are shown only the first time, or when you press the Tab Help from the menu!
+- Step 1: Press the button Ready to Scan!
+This button and Page are shown only the first time or when you press the Tab Help from the menu!

-- Step 2 Press the button Make a new Scan!
+- Step 2: Press the button Make a new Scan!
 You will be dropped on a page with a picture frame.
-Give access to the app to use the phone’s camera and you’re Ready to go!
+Give access to the app to use the phone’s camera, and you’re Ready to go!

-- Step 3 Take the picture, you can retake it if the quality is blurry or cancel to return to the menu.
+- Step 3: Take the picture; you can retake it if the quality is blurry or cancel to return to the menu.

-- Step 4 Wait for the result and see possible treatments or general information about the disease!
+- Step 4: Wait for the result and see possible treatments or general information about the disease!

 ## 🚀 How the model works